0xa3k5/web3icons/README.md

 bun i @web3icons/core @web3icons/react
 ```

+>[!NOTE]
-> You can install either of the packages based on your project's needs.
+>You can install either of the packages based on your project's needs.

 # `@web3icons/react`